immich-app/immich/docs/docs/administration/system-settings.md

 ### Map Settings

 In these settings, you can change the appearance of the map in night and day modes according to your personal preference and according to the supported options.
-The map can be easily adjusted via [OpenMapTiles](https://openmaptiles.org/styles/) for example.
+The map can be adjusted via [OpenMapTiles](https://openmaptiles.org/styles/) for example.

 ### Reverse Geocoding Settings